 How to Legal was inspired by the January 6th attack on the U.S. capital where people believed & acted on information disseminated, in part, by oath-breaking lawyers and investigative reporting exposing judicial misconduct.

 Democracy cannot survive without an independent justice system with integrity so I show you How to Legal.

 The more you learn about the United States justice system, the more you will appreciate, respect, and admire the judges who follow their oaths, stand firm against corruption, cannot be bought off in some way, and hold their oathbreaker colleagues accountable.

 This is the foundation you will learn from me about where to go to get reliable information about the justice system and court cases.

 Please follow on socials for periodic, bite-size content, bookmark this website so you can get caught up at your leisure, and subscribe to stay up to date.

-Thank you for being a part of a solution to this fake news crisis.
+Thank you for being a part of a peaceful solution to fix today’s problems.

 - 1. HOW TO USE THE GOOD SIDE OF THE INTERNET TO COMBAT THE DARK SIDE —HOW TO LEGAL

 - by using legal open source resources I came across as a defamation, false light pro se plaintiff that anyone can use.
 This way you won’t be duped by fake news against judges who follow their oaths in this highly charged political climate; and